 Registration and starting your studies:

 You have a cooling off period which is up to 14 days after you have registered at the University to change your mind and withdraw from your course.
-This notice must be given in writing (should this not read via Student Portal and insert link?) so it can be proven later.
-Never withdraw verbally.
+If you wish to withdraw, you must follow the instructions here.
+This is so that the University can put in place the relevant steps for your student finance.
+If you don’t follow the withdrawal procedure, this will cause problems later on.

 - Does your Student Finance Breakdown have the University of Salford as your University?